-- showing sympathy for extremist causes - glorifying violence, especially to other faiths or cultures - making remarks or comments about being at extremist events or rallies - evidence of possessing illegal or extremist literature - advocating messages similar to illegal organisations or other extremist groups - out of character changes in dress, behaviour and peer relationships (but there are also very powerful narratives, programs and networks that young people can come across online so involvement with particular groups may not be apparent) - secretive behaviour - online searcher or sharing extremist messages or social profiles - intolerance of difference, including faith, culture, gender, race or sexuality - graffiti, art work or writing that displays extremist themes - attempts to impose extremist views or practices on others - verbalizing anti-Western or anti-British views - advocating violence towards others
+- showing sympathy for extremist causes - glorifying violence, especially to other faiths or cultures - making remarks or comments about being at extremist events or rallies - evidence of possessing illegal or extremist literature - advocating messages like illegal organisations or other extremist groups - out of character changes in dress, behaviour and peer relationships - secretive behaviour - online searcher or sharing extremist messages or social profiles.

-7. Referral Process
+- intolerance of difference, including faith, culture, gender, race or sexuality - graffiti, artwork or writing that displays extremist themes - attempts to impose extremist views or practices on others. - verbalizing anti-Western or anti-British views - advocating violence towards others

-Staff and visitors to St. Peter's CE Academy must refer all concerns about children and young people who show signs of vulnerability or radicalisation must be to the Designated Safeguarding Lead, Mrs Sarah Robinson, using the usual methods for reporting other safeguarding concerns.
+7 - Referral Process

-When there are significant concerns about a pupil, the Designated Safeguarding Lead, in liaison with the Academy Principal, will make a referral to: prevent@northants.pnn.police.uk
+Staff and visitors to St Peter's CE Academy must refer all concerns about children and young people who show signs of susceptible, or radicalisation to the Designated Safeguarding Lead, Julia Underwood, using the usual methods reporting other safeguarding concerns.
+When there are significant concerns about a pupil the Designated Safeguarding Lead, in liaison with the school Principal, will make a referral to: prevent@northants.pnn.police.uk